karmaniverous/npm-package-template/README.md

 Before you can publish a package to [NPM](https://www.npmjs.com/), you'll need to set up an NPM account.

-### Package Visibility & Scope
+### Package Scope & Access

-Your NPM user name is a _scope_.
+Your NPM user name is a [_scope_](https://docs.npmjs.com/about-scopes).
 If you create an organization, its unique organization name is also a scope.

 _Unscoped_ packages have names like [`lodash`](https://www.npmjs.com/package/lodash).
 An unscoped package name must